highfidelity/hifi_tests/tests/utils/README.md

 ```
 Note that "secondary" may be replaced by "primary".
 This is needed for tests that require the primary camera.

-The next parameter that is marked `undefined` can optionally be replaced with a list of one or more filters, indicating when the test should run.
+The next parameter that is marked `undefined` can optionally be replaced with a list of one or more filters, indicating when the test should run and/or what images it should produce on each platform.
 This uses a special syntax which is explained in a later section.

 The **`nitpick.runTest(testType);`** call is the line that requests the execution of the steps.
 As described above, steps usually come in pairs.